Atsuki Itō

-Atsuki Itō (伊藤 敦樹, Itō Atsuki) is a Japanese footballer who plays as a defensive midfielder or a centre back for Belgian Pro League club Gent and the Japan national team.
+Atsuki Itō (伊藤 敦樹, Itō Atsuki) is a Japanese footballer who plays as a defensive midfielder or a centre back for club Bolton Wanderers and the Japan national team.

 Club career

+Itō played over 100 games for Urawa Red Diamonds, being named in the 2023 J1 League Team of the Season.

 On 13 August 2024, Itō signed a four-year contract with Gent in Belgium.

+On 28 August 2026, Itō joined EFL Championship club Bolton Wanderers for an undisclosed fee.